Bato803/deeplearning.ai/Improving Deep Neural Network Hyperparameter tuning, Regularization and Optimization/notes.md

     - Dropout doesn't always generalize to other discipline.
 Although in CV. it's almost default.
 Remember, Dropout is for regularization!
     - Dropout makes cost function less well defined!

+            When implement dropout for backpro, remember to scale the derivative by keep_pro, just as you did in forward-pro for the activation values.

  5. Other techniques
     - Data Augmentation.
 (Inexpensive way)
     - Early Stopping (According to the error rate of dev set)